Decontamination of Mutual Contamination Models: Estimators for the Finite Sample Setting

 To use ResidueHat estimators to estimate the $P_i$s, we build on the rate of convergence result from \citet{scott2015}.
 In \citet{scott2015}, a rate of convergence was established for an estimator of $\kappa^*$ using empirical distributions; we extend these results to our setting of recursive estimators and achieve the same rate of convergence.
 To ensure that this rate of convergence holds for every estimate in our algorithm, we introduce the following condition. \begin{description} \item[(A$''$)] $P_1, \ldots, P_L$ are such that $\forall i$ $\supp(P_i) \not \subseteq \cup_{j \neq i} \supp(P_j) $. \end{description} Note that this assumption implies joint irreducibility and is a natural generalization of the separability assumption.

-The following result establishes sufficient conditions under which ResidueHat estimates converge uniformly. \begin{prop} If $P_1, \ldots, P_L$ satisfy \textbf{(A$''$)} and $\est{G}$ is a ResidueHat estimator of a distribution $G \in \co(P_1, \ldots, P_L)$, then $\sup_{S \in \sS} | \est{G}(S) - G(S)| \overset{i.p.}{\longrightarrow} 0$ as $\vec{n} \longrightarrow \infty$. \end{prop} Based on the ResidueHat estimators, we introduce an empirical version of the Demix algorithm--DemixHat (see Algorithm \ref{demix_hat_alg}).
-The main differences are that \emph{(i)} we replace the Residue function with the ResidueHat function, \emph{(ii)} we replace line \ref{multi_sample_kappa_demix} with a sequence of applications of the two-sample $\kappa^*$ operator, as mentioned just before Theorem \ref{demix_identification}, and \emph{(iii)} DemixHat requires specification of a hyperparameter $\epsilon \in (0,1)$.
+The following result establishes sufficient conditions under which ResidueHat estimates converge uniformly. \begin{prop} If $P_1, \ldots, P_L$ satisfy \textbf{(A$''$)} and $\est{G}$ is a ResidueHat estimator of a distribution $G \in \co(P_1, \ldots, P_L)$, then $\sup_{E \in \sE} | \est{G}(E) - G(E)| \overset{i.p.}{\longrightarrow} 0$ as $\vec{n} \longrightarrow \infty$. \end{prop} Based on the ResidueHat estimators, we introduce an empirical version of the Demix algorithm---DemixHat (see Algorithm \ref{demix_hat_alg}).
+The main differences are that \emph{(i)} we replace the Residue function with the ResidueHat function, \emph{(ii)} we replace line \ref{multi_sample_kappa_demix} in the Demix algorithm with a sequence of applications of the two-sample $\kappa^*$ operator, as mentioned just before Theorem \ref{demix_identification}, and \emph{(iii)} DemixHat requires specification of a hyperparameter $\epsilon \in (0,1)$.
+We replace the multi-sample $\kappa^*$ with the two-sample $\kappa^*$ because there is no known estimator with a rate of convergence for the multi-sample $\kappa^*$, and the rate of convergence is essential to our consistency proof.
 The hyperparameter $\epsilon$ gives a tradeoff between runtime and accuracy.
 The runtime increases with increasing $\epsilon$, but the amount of uncertainty about whether DemixHat executes successfully decreases with increasing $\epsilon$.
-See the Appendix for more details on the differences between Demix and DemixHat.

 We now state our main estimation result. \begin{thm} Let $\delta > 0$ and $\epsilon \in (0,1)$.
 Suppose that $P_1, \ldots, P_L$ satisfy \textbf{(A$''$)} and $\vec{\Pi}$ has full rank.
 Then, with probability tending to $1$ as $\vec{n} \longrightarrow \infty$, DemixHat($\ed{\tilde{P}}_1, \ldots, \ed{\tilde{P}}_L \, | \, \epsilon$) returns $(\est{Q}_1,\ldots, \est{Q}_L)$ for which there exists a permutation $\sigma: [L] \longrightarrow [L]$ such that for every $i \in [L]$,